Where to Stay in Somerset: The Complete Guide

 Aspall House

-Set between the Quantock Hills and the Blackdown Hills, with Exmoor and the West Somerset coast within reach, Taunton gives you room to manoeuvre.
+Set between the Quantock Hills and the Blackdown Hills, with Exmoor and the West Somerset coast within reach, Taunton gives you room to move.
 The town has rail links, shops and all the practical things a group holiday depends on, while the surrounding countryside turns green and hilly with pleasing speed.
 Wellington gives you another anchor nearby; South Petherton brings a more village-led food note, with Holm adding a little culinary heat to this part of the county.

 Where to stay: Aspall House, Somerset – well placed for Taunton, Wellington, the Blackdown Hills and longer days out towards West Somerset.